TranslucentSabre/ExploreBank/README.md

 This plugin DOES/CAN NOT take into account first discoverer bonuses and powerplay bonuses.
 This tool is designed to give a number such that the CMDR using it can say "I should have at least this much banked."

+Unfortunately, this plugin cannot account for scans taken before the installation of this plugin.

+All data is stored in a file located at `plugins/ExploreBank/ExploreBank.json` this allows for your bank to persist across Elite Dangerous and EDMC sessions.

 ## Installation

 * On EDMC's Plugins settings tab press the “Open” button.
 This reveals the `plugins` folder where EDMC looks for plugins.